spieglt/FlyingCarpet/README.md

 + Standalone binary, no installation required.

 # Compilation instructions:
-(Ready-to-use x64 binaries in `/bin` as well, must run `chmod u+x flyingcarpet` for Mac.)
+(Ready-to-use x64 binaries in `/bin`.)

-`cd flyingcarpet`
++ Install wxGo.
+For Windows, I recommend the tdm-gcc link from this page rather than mingw-w64: https://github.com/dontpanic92/wxGo/wiki/Installation-Guide.

-`go get ./...`
++ `go get -x github.com/spieglt/flyingcarpet`

-`go build`
++ `go build`

 # Restrictions:
 + Disables your wireless internet connection while in use (does not apply to Windows when receiving)

-+ On Mac: May have to click Allow or enter username and password at prompt to join ad-hoc network.
-(Clicking cancel may still work.)
++ On Mac: May have to click Allow or enter username and password at prompt to join ad-hoc network and clear Flying Carpet SSID from your preferred networks list.

 + On Windows: Must run as administrator to receive files (to allow connection through firewall and clear ARP cache).
-Right-click Command Prompt icon in Start menu and select "Run as administrator," or press Win+X, A.
+Right-click flyingcarpet.exe and select "Run as administrator."

-+ Windows laptop must support hosted networking.
-To find out if yours does, run `netsh wlan show drivers`.
-If the `Hosted network supported : ` line says `No`, you can't use this product.
-Known issue on Surface Pro 3 and later.

-+ If you choose to receive a filename that is already present in your current directory, it will be overwritten.

 + After a successful transfer, Flying Carpet will attempt to rejoin you to your previous wireless networks.
 If there is an error midway through the process, this may fail.